haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 - Real life example of vector data

 2. **Raster Data** represents spatial information by a continuous surface divided into a grid of cells or pixels.
-Each cell corresponds to a specific location on the Earth's surface and contains a value representing a particular attribute.
+Each cell corresponds to a specific location and contains a value representing a particular attribute.
 Key characteristics of raster data include:
-	-  Grid: The Earth's surface is divided into a regular grid of cells, where each cell represents a specific location or area.
+	-  Grid: The analyzed surface is divided into a regular grid of cells, where each cell represents a specific location or area.
 	-  Resolution: Raster data has a spatial resolution that defines the size or extent of each cell.
 Higher resolution means smaller cell sizes, resulting in more detailed data representation.
 	-  Attribute Value: Each cell contains a value that represents a specific attribute, such as elevation, temperature, land cover type, or satellite reflectance.